invested in land use planning (as of June 2019)

-The question of land-use planning (LUP) underpins so many of the challenges encountered by Central African countries that CAFI dedicated its very first Annual (2018) Forum to land use planning as a tool for integrated, inclusive and sustainable development.
+The question of land-use planning (LUP) underpins so many of the challenges encountered by Central African countries that CAFI dedicated its first (2018) Forum to land use planning as a tool for integrated, inclusive and sustainable development.
 The 2018 Forum clarified different countries' perspectives on land use planning: in DRC, LUP is deemed necessary to continue the decentralization process, regulate migration and plan the use of lands per sector.
-In Gabon, LUP is a tool to structure, regulate, and plan programmes on the long and medium term, with the objective to develop economic competitiveness at the regional and international level.
+In Gabon, LUP is a tool to structure, regulate, and plan programmes on the long and medium term, with the objective to develop economic competitiveness at the regional and international levels.
 In the Central African Republic, LUP could facilitate the management and prevention of conflicts regarding agricultural and pastoral lands, that contributed to the country's recent crisis.

 the Letter of Intent sets an objective to "Develop and implement, in a participatory and transparent manner, a land-use policy that organizes and optimizes the use of land and forest resources by the various national economic sectors, in respect of rights recognized in the DRC legal system, to reduce its impact thereof on forests, reduce conflicts and ensure sustainable development at national and local level ".

 Towards that objective, CAFI is funding through the National REDD+ Fund (FONAREDD) a sectoral programme that seeks to develop legal and regulatory tools to implement the land-use planning reform that captures sustainable and inclusive development ; strengthen the capacity of DRC institutions to conduct the needed multi-sector, multi-stakeholder consultations; and establish a national land use scheme, 6 methodological guides to develop LUP provincial schemes and local plans, and complete 2 provincial land use schemes in provinces with integrated programmes.
 Having achieved strong inter-sectoral engagement, this programme, supported by UNDP, has initiated a diagnosis on the national and provincial land use schemes, and catalyzed the national validation of the new land use planning policy in January 2020 by the Minister of Land Use Planning, provincial governors and the presidents of the land use planning commissions of the Senate and National Assembly.

 In addition, CAFI-funded provincial integrated programmes seek, over the next 5 years, to: